Academic Quiz Team

 Delta Mu Delta

 Delta Mu Delta is the Business honor society.
-Contact Dr. Bryan Burks.
+Contact Dr. Rich Brown or Dr. Bryan Burks.

 Didaskalos is a service organization for students interested in children's ministry or some aspect of teaching or teacher development in the Church.
 Contact Dr. Jerry Bowling.